aimms/function-reference/predefined-identifiers/language-related-identifiers/allmatrixmanipulationprogrammingtypes.rst

-The predefined set :aimms:set:`AllMatrixManipulationProgrammingTypes` contains the collection of mathematical programming types that can be used in conjunction with the matrix manipulation library of AIMMS.
+The predefined set :aimms:set:`AllMatrixManipulationProgrammingTypes` contains the collection of mathematical programming types that can be used in conjunction with the GMP library of AIMMS.

 .. code-block:: aimms